 Even though it may seem harmless to share/giveaway/sell prescription drugs with a friend or family member, doing so involves many risks with potentially dangerous consequences.

-One most prominent reason is, it’s ILLEGAL here in Singapore.
+One most prominent reason is that it’s ILLEGAL here in Singapore.
 You may refer to the article below for more information: